Massive and Surprising

-The large hole was initially discovered on July 11th in a remote part of the Yamal (translating to "the end of the world") Peninsula in northern Russia, which encompasses some 435 miles (700 km) of land and water.
-It (the crater) is so large, in fact, that experts believe it might wind up spanning about 262 ft (79 m) across, or spacious enough "for several Mi-8 helicopters to fly into” (the depth is unknown at this point, but it might wind up being just as deep as it is wide), which begs the question: what kind of natural phenomenon could leave such a huge hole without an equally large bang?
+The large hole was initially discovered on July 11, 2014, in a remote part of the Yamal (translating to "the end of the world") Peninsula in northern Russia, which encompasses some 700 kilometers (435 miles) of land and water.
+Experts believe the might span about 79 meters (262 feet) across, which would be spacious enough "for several Mi-8 helicopters to fly into."
+The depth is unknown at this point, but it might end up being just as deep as it is wide, which has left everyone thinking the same question:

-There are a few different working hypotheses, like the one suggesting that a large space rock survived the trip through Earth's atmosphere and crashed into the Siberian permafrost (a similar event took place just last year, when a meteor brighter than the Sun wreaked havoc in Chelyabinsk, Russia), though this one seems extremely unlikely.
-Obviously, conspiracy theories are abound, with many insinuating that the crater was left behind by a UFO that landed on Earth because, well.. aliens.
-However, one leading expert has put forth a scenario grounded in actual science.
+Some suggest that a large space rock survived the trip through Earth's atmosphere and crashed into the Siberian permafrost.
+Though this theory seems extremely unlikely, a similar event did take place just last year, with a meteor brighter than the Sun wreaking havoc in Chelyabinsk, Russia.
+Conspiracy theories also abound, with many insinuating that the crater was left behind by a UFO that landed on Earth because, well, aliens.

 In places with such large concentrations of gas, it's not unusual for underground explosions to rocket off.
 They occur only when under-soil ice melts and releases a substantial amount of gas.
-Once the pressures are sufficient, they blow in a manner comparable to popping the cork off a champagne bottle; a scenario that seems to be playing out far more often thanks to the aid of global warming.
+Once the pressures are sufficient, they blow in a manner comparable to popping the cork off a champagne bottle — a scenario that seems to be playing out far more often thanks to the aid of global warming.